 It is possible to order the special version of DAC for tube rolling fans.
-It will have specially configured multiple sockets to enable the use of almost all existing tubes - from 6SN7GT to ecc83 or e182cc
+It will have specially configured multiple sockets to enable the use of almost any existing tubes - from 6SN7GT to e182cc or EF80 or VT99.

 Here are some practical tips for tube rolling: